ManBianca/Project-OpenCart/README.md

 2.3.
 Test design
-* Functional test cases were created in Zephyr Squad and can be accessed: [here](https://github.com/ManBianca/Project-OpenCart/blob/main/PDF%20(Jira).pdf) (after stories) or [here](https://itfclasses.atlassian.net/jira/software/c/projects/BAMM/boards/84/backlog) .
+* Functional test cases were created in Zephyr Squad and can be accessed: [here](https://github.com/ManBianca/Project-OpenCart/blob/main/Jira%20Test%20Cases.pdf).
 * The test design techniques used for generating test cases are:  functional testing, positive testing and negative testing, equivalence partitioning, boundary value analysis.

 2.4.
 Test implementation